FabioRosado/fabiorosado.github.io/_posts/2018-04-24-introduction-to-vim.md

 excerpt: Vim is still one of the editors that confuses some developers.
 This introduction will keep you up to speed with this powerful editor.
 ---

 Vim, stands for vi improved and is a command line text editor that comes installed with every platform other than windows (unless you install it).
-It can be hard to figure out how to do things in this editor, this post is meant to give you the basic knowledge of vi/vim and how to do things with it.
+It can be hard to figure out how to do things in this editor, this post is meant to give you the basic knowledge of vim and how to do things with it.

 Let's start with the basics.
 How do you open vim?